ise621/metabase/README.md

 polling file watcher of `dotnet watch` to restart `/app/src/bin/Debug/net9.0/Metabase run` and attach to that process.

+### Troubleshooting

+After migrating the PostgreSQL database or changing the `metabase` schema manually or upgrading Npgsql, the service `backend` may throw exceptions regarding the object-relational mapping (Npgsql or EF Core).
+In that case it may be necessary to restart the service `backend`, for example, by running `make down up` and it may even be necessary recreate the database from scratch by running `make down remove-data up`.
+Note that the latter will remove all data from PostgreSQL, recreate the database and its schema, and seed it freshly.

+After changing the domain model in `./backend/src/data`, you probably need to migrate the database by dropping into `make shellb`, adding a migration `make NAME=${MIGRATION_NAME} add-migration`, generating a migration script `make FROM=${PREVIOUS_MIGRATION} TO=${NEW_MIGRATION} generate-migration-script`, and executing it `make SQL=${SCRIPT_PATH} sql`.

+When your hard-disk starts to grow full, it may be the case that Docker does not clean-up anonymous volumes properly.
+You can do so manually by running `docker system prune` potentially with the argument `--all`.
+Note that this may result in loss of data.

 ## Deployment

 For information on using Docker in production see